 Naperville, Ill — Aug 8, 2019 — DeVry University announced today a new partnership with Bahamas Institute of Business & Technology (BIBT) that will enable qualified Bahamian residents to earn a certificate or degree online at DeVry.
 Residents may be eligible for DeVry’s new scholarship program, called “Bridge to Brilliance,” which provides significant tuition savings and a complimentary* first academic session for qualifying residents.

-As part of the Bridge to Brilliance Scholarship program, residents living in the Bahamas can earn a certificate, undergraduate and graduate degree at a group tuition rate.
-Eligible residents will take their first session at no cost*, including tuition and fees, as well as receive a 100 percent savings benefit for course resource fees and eBooks.
+As part of the Bridge to Brilliance Scholarship program, residents living in the Bahamas can earn a certificate, undergraduate or graduate degree at a group tuition rate.
+Eligible residents will take their first session at no cost* including tuition and fees, and will receive a 100% savings benefit for course resource fees and eBooks.
 DeVry is also waiving the application fee.